-As your sales strategy changes, so may the requirements of particular sales roles.
-Regularly review high performance role benchmarks as well as the skills, knowledge and experience of your sales team.
-We can't predict all changes, but change is inevitable, therefore our sales function will need to constantly adapt to maintain a competitive edge.
+As your business and sales strategies change, so may the requirements of particular roles.
+Regularly review high performance role benchmarks as well as the skills, knowledge and experience of your team.
+We can't predict all changes, but change is inevitable, therefore the departmental functions will need to constantly adapt to maintain a competitive edge.
 Even top performers need to build knowledge and skills to maintain their high level of performance.
 The good news is that most top performers want to do this.
 Your role as a manager is to simply enable their success to continue.